kubewarden/kubewarden.io/content/blog/2025/08/kubewarden-1.28-release.md

 `doesNotContainOtherThan`.
 The second one implements an allowlist.

-For this, we refactored the policy separating the logic into a subcrate, which allows us to reuse for other similar policies like the following.
+For this, we refactored the policy separating the logic into a subcrate, which allows us to reuse it for policies similar to the following one.

 ## 2 new policies: `labels` policy, `annotations` policy